Informo/specs/content/trust-management/trust-authority.md

 If specified, this reason **must** consist in a custom localised string provided in by the trust authority.

-A trust authority **must** also be able to list sources and trust authorities that it explicitly blacklists for being compromised or ethical reasons.
-The trust authority **must** specify a reason for blacklisting a source or TA, which consists in a defined reason code (2️⃣).
-The trust authority **can** also provide additional information to explain the addition to the blacklist, which, if provided, **must** be contained in a custom localised string.

-### Trust authority registration
+## Trust authority registration

 A trust authority **must** register itself as such on the Matrix room.
-This registration **must** include data on the organism operating the TA, along with the list of its public signature verification keys and the list of all of the sources and trust authorities it trusts.
-This list **must** include, for each trusted source and TA, a signature generated from one of the TA's public keys.
+This registration **must** be done through the publication of a `network.informo.trust_authority` state event.
+The event's state key **must** be the ID of the trust authority's Matrix user, and its content **must** include data on the organism operating the TA, along with the list of its public signature verification keys and the list of all of the sources and trust authorities it trusts.
+This list **must** include, for each trusted source and TA, a signature generated from their registration event content by using one of the TA's public keys, as described below.
-This signature **must** be generated from the source's Matrix event content as described in the [Signature section](/information-distribution/signature/#signing-json-data).

 A TA's registration **must** associate each signature with the identifier of the trusted source or TA, and with the signing algorithm used to generate it